jfdixapostol/MeXE402_Midterm_RenzoSamsonJanBenedictApostol/README.md

 <p align="center">
 <i>The graph above shows that we can see the older customers tends to have a higher bank balance and the customers who accepted the deposit tended to have a higher balance compared to the customers who refused the deposit.</i>
 </p>

+For detailed information about our code, you may click [here.](https://github.com/jfdixapostol/MeXE402_Midterm_RenzoSamsonJanBenedictApostol/blob/main/Logistic_Regression/Bank_Logistic_Regression.ipynb)

 <br>

 ## III.
 Project Objectives